-A statement from Chestermere Mayor Chalmers is below:
+A statement from Chestermere Mayor Chalmers is recorded and availabe here:

 Text: This morning, Rocky View Council had a special meeting and revisited their decision to close the entire Rec facility.
 The decision to have this meeting is something that I advocated for, on the grounds that all of the available information was not presented to them during their initial meeting.
 I am delighted that Rocky View County Council have decided to reopen the facility and allow for full operations while not compromising public safety with an effective snow monitoring program.
 We look forward to operations resuming back to normal in due course.
 This is a step in the right direction.

 I will continue to be personally engaged on this file and will keep public safety and programming opportunities as a priority.

 While my role throughout this ordeal has been an advocate for common sense, it has become clear to me that the City of Chestermere, Rocky View County and the Recreation Association need to continue our dialogue about how to best provide quality recreation services to our residents and the types of facilities and costs to make that a reality.

 In conclusion, I would like to say that I am grateful for all of the comments, emails and telephone calls I have received from residents on this issue and from the guidance and support I have received from our Administration.